JackBJ23/cfm-policies/README.md

 # cfm-policies

-This repository contains code, scripts, and experiments for training and evaluating **CFM-based policies** built on top of the ManiSkill simulation framework.
+This repository contains code, scripts, and experiments for training and evaluating **CFM-based policies**, as well as **Diffusion Policy** built on top of the ManiSkill simulation framework.
 It includes utilities for dataset creation, training, evaluation, and plotting, as well as modified versions of ManiSkill baseline scripts.

 ## Contents